nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-5/index.md

 always add a constant to get to the next row.
 This potentially wastes a bit of space but makes the maths easier (and sprite drawing is very much an inner loop, so the faster we make it the better)

+## Occlusion

+We want to write these from back to front so they occlude in the correct way.
+We could do this by keeping the sprite list ordered, but for now let's just run through it once per row.

 # OH COME ON NOW LET'S BE SERIOUS